 As a method of determining that students have demonstrated competence (and hopefully, excellence) in their chosen discipline, it has been determined that a portfolio of specific papers, presentations and other accomplishments will be required for students.
-This portfolio serves as a partial fulfillment for the doctoral degree in Marriage and Family Therapy and will constitute the
+This portfolio serves as the program's Practical Experience Component as well as partial fulfillment for the doctoral degree in Marriage and Family Therapy and will constitute the comprehensive examination.

-Comprehensive Examination.
 A complete copy of the portfolio will be retained in the MFT office for review.